BPBA Consultant

 Our Mission

-Selecting an appropriate agile framework is the first step in embracing business agility.
-It provides guidance on how teams should collaborate with each other and with key stakeholders outside of the team.
-Most frameworks also explain how to structure the work process through specific meetings and task management systems.
+Selecting an appropriate agile framework is the first step in embracing business agility, as outlined in the Agile Manifesto.
+This framework provides guidance on how teams should collaborate with each other and with key stakeholders outside of the team.
+Most agile methodologies also explain how to structure the work process through specific meetings and task management systems.
 Let’s explore some popular options:

 Scrum